imgag/ngs-bits/doc/GSvarServer/qe_api.md

-# Using queuing engine HTTP API
+# Using a custom queuing engine via HTTP API

+## HTTP API server implementation guidelines

 We have created `QueuingEngineControllerGeneric` class to allow working with a remote queuing engine via a simple HTTP API.
 Using this class, you can send commands to the server defined in `qe_api_base_url` configuration parameter.
 In addition to that, you need to set `qe_secure_token`, an authentication token for the API server (issued and validated by the very same server), to be able to access the API.
 Such a server should have an endpoint that accepts **POST** requests containing specific JSON objects.
 4 actions are supported at the moment: submit, update, check, and delete.
 For each of them there is a predefined JSON object format: